- Acer Aspire V15 Nitro

 - Squier Vintage Modified Jazz Bass

-- Same, but for bass.
-Also, the (Indonesia-made) Vintage Modifieds got, uh, pretty good reviews.
+- The (Indonesia-made) Vintage Modifieds got, uh, pretty good reviews.

 - Ibanez SA260FM